AyrA/RomsBrowse/README.md

 To ensure nobody else can do this, you must copy the value of the "AdminToken" from the "Settings" SQL table.

-The registration form provides a field to past this value into.
+The registration form provides a field to paste this value into.

 ## Configuration

-When logged in as administrator, you can use the account drop down menu in the top navbar to open the application settings, there you can configure all aspects of the application.
+When logged in as administrator, you can use the admin drop down menu in the top navbar to open the application settings, there you can configure all aspects of the application.

 ## ROMs Directory